 There is a notable difference between the marketing needs of a B2B startup and a B2C startup, due to the different nature of the target market and the different types of products that may be offered.
 Despite this, the following marketing statistics will help both B2B and B2C startups to better plan their marketing campaigns for 2022.

 What does startup marketing entail?

-Simply put, startup marketing is a unique challenge often times because of the limited resources, whether it's time, money, or talent.
+Simply put, startup marketing is a unique challenge because of the limited resources that startups have, whether it's time, money, or talent.
 You have to be sure every effort, no matter how small, is well-planned and flawlessly executed.
 Startup marketing is a whole different science.

 We all know marketing is essential for all businesses, but it's even more important for startups.
 Unless people know about your startup and what it offers, they probably won't buy your products or services.

-Since marketing for startups is such a unique case, this list of startup statistics should give founders a good place to start thinking about how to best market their statup.
+Since marketing for startups is such a unique case, this list of startup statistics should give founders a good place to start thinking about how to best market their startup.

 1. How Many Startups Have Marketing Teams?

 Out of 1000 surveyed businesses, it was found that 56.9% of startups had a dedicated marketing team, 20.8% had at least one person dedicated to marketing, 15.3% have the owner as the sole marketer, 4.8% use an outside agency and 2.2% rely on freelancers.

 In the digital age of business, you would think that almost every single startup would have a website, although this is not the case.
 36% of startups do not currently have websites, with 35% of small businesses without a website believing that they are not well-established enough to have one.

 3. How Important Is Website Design In Marketing?